WizClient/WizClient-1.8.9-Version/README.md

+# IMPORTANT INFORMATION

+## I am currently working on changing the client into a mixin client, with the mixin of [spongepowered](https://github.com/SpongePowered).
+There will be no commit until I switch to a mixin client.
+This will take some time, as I need to learn the mixin and convert the project.
+Thanks for your understanding :heart:

+---

 ### WizClient-1.8.9-Version
 Minecraft 1.8.9 PVP client source code (very wip and bugy)

 :warning: **This client is at the beginning of its development, it is ugly, there is no interface, it is not very optimized, there are many bugs.
 Be indulgent**

 # How to install (boring):